shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-identity-platform-login.md

 Xandr Platform will be able to switch between different accounts seamlessly without being required to sign out and sign back in.

-## Xandr Platform Support of Microsoft Identity Platform
+## Xandr platform support of Microsoft Identity Platform

 Currently, following Xandr products support authentication using the Microsoft Identity Platform: